 If you only have one day then I highly recommend these places to visit.
 They can easily be done in one day while still enjoying your vacation.

-George C Mcgough Nature Park –a beautiful nature park that has neat trails that lead you into forest and many little turtles to visit.
+George C Mcgough Nature Park –a beautiful nature park that has neat trails that lead you into a forest.
+There are also many little turtles you can visit.

 Sand Key Barrier Island– Just a short drive north of Indian Rocks Beach.
 This beach is as beautiful as it is close.
 You can walk to it or drive there.
 A very nice place to relax as well as observe the amazing views and sugar white sand.

-Indeed.
 Any of these things can be done in one day.
-No need to rush through a long list of to dos.
+No need to rush through a long list of to-dos.

 Take it on.